'Murder at Crufts' poisoning claim hits world's biggest dog show

 Jagger died at his co-owner's home in Belgium, and some British newspapers have speculated that he might have been a victim of mistaken identity as his half-brother Pot Noodle is another successful show dog.

-Owners flock to a cavernous conference center outside Birmingham for Crufts, entering their pedigree dogs against 21,500 others in a series of competitions that culminate in Best in Show.
+Owners flock to a cavernous conference centre outside Birmingham for Crufts, entering their pedigree dogs against 21,500 others in a series of competitions that culminate in Best in Show.

 A Scottish terrier from Russia won that title on Sunday, two days after Jagger's death.